Three Summertime Favorites

 We sit in the glowing circle of lamplight.
 I stretch out on the loveseat reading a novel while my husband reads tomorrow’s news today.
 The dozens of birds inhabiting our blue spruce are silent.
 City buses trundling by interrupt the KBEM jazz or blues on the radio.
 Now and then we hear the cry of a small animal—a rabbit?
 Chipmunk?
 I’m not enough of a naturalist to know.
 The ceiling fan stirs humid air that’s cooled to comfortable by 10 o’clock.
 The neighborhood quiets.
 We sip and read.

-5 thoughts on “Three Summertime Favorites
+5 responses to “Three Summertime Favorites”

-1. Hope you’re enjoying your summer and have fun in Chicago, Ellen.
+Hope you’re enjoying your summer and have fun in Chicago, Ellen.
 I think it’s great that your extended family gathers together, far too many do not.

-2. I adore private, snug places you can call your own and grasp your own quietness or hear the quiet in the distance.
+I adore private, snug places you can call your own and grasp your own quietness or hear the quiet in the distance.
 What a lovely piece.